Semrush helps you:

 (Right above the unsubscribe button.)

-This sentence gently reminds existing subscribers to forward our emails.
+This sentence gently reminded existing subscribers to forward our emails.

 Plus, that link makes it easy for people that got forwarded our email to subscribe.